BEING AN ESL TEACHER: SOCIALIZING 101

 Third: Have something interesting to say

-No one wants to be caught with nothing to say and absolutely no one wants to talk to a knob.
-Figure out what you're passionate about or at least find something that you're interested in and learn about it.
-I find often conversations with new people, turn to life and what we make of it.
-I've got a keen interest in philosophy, ever since that university class "Philosophy, Science and Logic".
-Now, I enjoy reading anything on philosophy.
-When the conversation turns to philosophy or just life, I can share my thoughts, explain a bit about different philosophers, their points of view, and how we can learn from them.
-The point is, the ‘it' can be anything.
-It's knowing about something and sharing it and learning from others as well.
+No one wants to be caught with nothing to say, and absolutely no one wants to talk to a knob.
+The key is to figure out what you're passionate about, or at least find something you're interested in, and learn more about it.
+I’ve found that many conversations with new people often turn to life and what we make of it.
+Personally, I’ve developed a keen interest in philosophy ever since that university class `Philosophy, Science and Logic'.
+Now, I enjoy reading anything related to philosophy.
+So, when the conversation turns to philosophy or just life in general, I can share my thoughts, explain a bit about different philosophers, their points of view, and how we can learn from them.

 Fourth and Finally: Have an opinion about something, anything, please

-Apply to Teach NOW
+Apply to teach now!

 It takes less than five minutes